-DHYG 1140 Head and Neck Anatomy (2).
-The structure and functional aspects of the head and neck and their significance to the practice of dental hygiene.
+DHYG 1140 Department Chair and Neck Anatomy (2).
+The structure and functional aspects of the Department Chair and neck and their significance to the practice of dental hygiene.
 Taken as designated in the first year curriculum.
 (Formerly DH 114) Prerequisite: Satisfactory completion of prescribed first semester curriculum.